jbrucks/matplotlib-challenge/README.md

 # matplotlib-challenge

+I was given data from an animal study, and in this study, 249 mice identified with SCC tumor growth were treated through a variety of drug regimens.
+Over the course of 45 days, tumor development was observed and measured.
+The purpose of this study was to compare the performance of Pymaceuticals' drug of interest, Capomulin, versus the other treatment regimens.
+I was tasked to generate all of the tables and figures needed for the technical report of the study.
+I was also asked for a top-level summary of the study results.

 Before I began the analysis, I checked the data for duplicate mice and remove any data associated with that mouse ID.

 - Generated a summary statistics table consisting of the mean, median, variance, standard deviation, and SEM of the tumor volume for each drug regimen.